manojmj92/mgu-btechresults-gpa/Readme.txt

 Run the program and proceed as per the instructions given in the menu.

+*Currently works for S6,S4 and S1S2 results announced in December,2013

 For any clarifications,
 drop a line to manojmj92@gmail.com